CaseyOchieng/Maps-and-Slices/README.md

+# Here is a code that shows you how to create Slices and Maps in Golang

+## How to make a map in Golang
 package main

 import "log"

-// How to make a map in Golang

 func main() {
 	myMap := make(map[string]string)